wtruscott/startup-matchmaker/startup-matchmaker/README.md

 1. Open the starter_code in your code editor
 2. Create an `index.html` file at the root of the directory
+2. Use `! + cmd` to create the default HTML structure
-3. Link the `styles.css` file to the `index.html` file.
+3. Link the `styles.css` file to the `index.html` file
-4. Use your coding powers to do the thing.
+4. Use your coding powers to build out the design

 ## Plagiarism